Word list

 expander arrow

 The UI element used to expand or collapse a section of navigation or content.
-We don't often refer to these explicitly in documentation, but when we do, use the terms expander arrow and expandable section rather than terms like expando or zippy.
+If you describe this element, use the terms expander arrow and expandable section

 exploit

-Don't use to mean "use."
-Only use in the negative sense.
+Don't use exploit to mean "use."

 external VPN gateway